- Applied Business

 Key Stage 4:

 All pupils in the school participate in the full course Religious Education GCSE.
-At GCSE all pupils study AQA Religious Studies Specification B; Philosophy and Ultimate Questions and Religion and Morality.
+At GCSE all pupils study AQA Religious Studies Specification A; Themes and Religion (Islam and Christianity).
 Pupils are assessed by sitting two exams at the end of Year 10.
 There is no coursework and there are no tiers for the RE GCSE.
-The six main world religions (Christianity, Islam, Judaism, Hinduism, Sikhism and Buddhism) are addressed within this course, providing our pupils with all round knowledge on the impacts of religion in the world.
+Themes addressed in this course include; The Existence of God, Religion and Life, Religion Peace and Conflict, Crime and Punishment.
+The religions studied are Christianity and Islam.

 Learning About Religions

-A central task of RE is to enable pupils to learn about Christianity and other major world religions.
+A central task of RE is to enable pupils to learn about Religious Practices and Beliefs and Teachings.
 Pupils will develop an understanding of:

 • answers that religions offer to fundamental questions about life and existence;